ICC Cricket World Cup 2023: Five things we learned in the group stage

 IOC approves five additional sports for LA 2028 Olympics, including cricket

-The tournament started on October 5 with the two previous finalists going head-to-head and New Zealand exacting a swift revenge on England for the defeat in the 2019 final.
+The tournament started on October 5 with the two previous finalists going head-to-head and New Zealand exacting swift revenge on England for the defeat in the 2019 final.

 Here are five key takeaways from the last six weeks.